aferragu/aferragu/README.md

 Hi, I’m Andres Ferragut (@aferragu), Assistant Professor at Universidad ORT Uruguay.

-I am an applied mathematician and researcher, with emphasis on mathematical analysis of network.
-I like to simulate things in Julia, because it's clean and super fast
+I am an applied mathematician and researcher, with emphasis on mathematical analysis of networks.
+I like to simulate things in Julia, because it's clean and super fast.

 Check out my [personal site](https://aferragu.github.io) for more info.